chetansinghsajwan/notes/Softwares/GNU Project/GNU Operating System/GNU Operating System.md

-**GNU** is an [[Operating System]] which is 100% free software.
-It was launched in 1983 by [[Richard Stallman]] and has been developed by many people working together for the sake of freedom of all software users to control their computing.
+**GNU** is an [[os]] which is 100% free software.
+It was launched in 1983 by [[richard-stallman]] and has been developed by many people working together for the sake of freedom of all software users to control their computing.
 Technically, GNU is generally like Unix.
-But unlike [[Unix Operating System]], GNU gives its users freedom.
+But unlike [[unix-os]], GNU gives its users freedom.
 **GNU is a part of** [[GNU Project]].

 > [!info] The GNU Operating System and the Free Software Movement